Our Mission

 Every birth is noble, isn't it?

-On top of that, the way our healthcare system is set up, new mothers don't see their doctor until six week after they leave the hospital after giving birth.
+On top of that, the way our healthcare system is set up, we don't see a doctor for ourselves again until six weeks after giving birth.

 But breastfeeding is just the beginning.
 If you want to keep that sense of independence and connection with nature, and you're feeling a little anxious about mainstream parenting pressures that seem to pull us away from that, you've come to the right place.
 Our culture today doesn't make parenting any easier, does it?
 But we can team up and raise our kids the way we want if we do it together.